 Testing your tests

-This blog post was published earlier in my weekly newsletter on January 10, 2023.
+This blog post was published earlier in my (now defunct) weekly newsletter on January 10, 2023.

 In this blog post, I’d like to talk about the practice of testing your tests, and why and how to do that.